 As detailed security architecture guidance

 One of the more common uses for the Application Security Verification Standard is as a resource for security architects.
-The two major security architecture frameworks, SABSA or TOGAF, are missing a great deal of information that is necessary to complete application security architecture review.
-ASVS can be used to fill in those gaps by allowing security architects to choose better controls for common problems, such as data protection patterns and input validation strategies.
+The two major security architecture frameworks, SABSA or TOGAF, are missing a great deal of information that is necessary to complete an application security architecture review.
+ASVS can fill in those gaps by allowing security architects to choose better controls for common problems, such as data protection patterns and input validation strategies.

 As a replacement for off the shelf secure coding checklists

 Many organizations can benefit from adopting the ASVS, by choosing one of the three levels, or by forking ASVS and changing what is required for each application risk level in a domain specific way.
-We encourage this type of forking as long as traceability is maintained, so that if an app has passed requirement 4.1, this means the same thing for forked copies as the standard as it evolves.
+As long as traceability is maintained we encourage this type of customization.
+If an application has passed requirement 4.1, this means the same thing for forked copies as it does in the master standard as it evolves.

 As a guide for automated unit and integration tests

-The ASVS is designed to highly testable, with the sole exception of architectural and malicious code requirements.
-By building unit and integration tests that test for specific and relevant fuzz and abuse cases, the application becomes nearly self-verifying with each and every build.
-For example, additional tests can be crafted for the test suite for a login controller, testing the username parameter for common usernames, account enumeration, brute forcing, LDAP and SQL injection, and XSS.
+The ASVS is highly testable.
+By building unit and integration tests for specific and relevant fuzz and abuse cases, the application becomes nearly self-verifying with each build.
+For example, security tests for a login controller can be added, testing the username parameter for common usernames, account enumeration, brute forcing, LDAP and SQL injection, and XSS.
 Similarly, a test on the password parameter should include common passwords, password length, null byte injection, removing the parameter, XSS, account enumeration, and more.

 As secure development training

-ASVS can also be used to define characteristics of secure software.
+ASVS defines characteristics of secure software.
 Many “secure coding” courses are simply ethical hacking courses with a light smear of coding tips.
 This does not help developers.
 Instead, secure development courses can use the ASVS with a strong focus on the proactive controls found in the ASVS, rather than the Top 10 negative things not to do.

 OWASP Projects using ASVS